 Certified Authentic Ceylon

-TRU-ID verification protects consumers from the vulnerabilities of mislabeled or contaminated ingredients and promotes honesty in consumer product labeling.
-Chinese, Saigon and Korintje cinnamon are often mislabeled as the more expensive Ceylon variety.
-TRU-ID biotechnology DNA testing traces and verifies the active plant species back to their specific living origins.
+Purity-IQ verification protects consumers from the vulnerabilities of mislabeled or contaminated ingredients and promotes honesty in consumer product labeling.
+Saigon and Korintje cinnamon are often mislabeled as the more expensive Ceylon variety.
+Purity-IQ biotechnology testing traces and verifies the active plant species back to their specific living origins.